 Since our founding in 1903, Britain Yearly Meeting (BYM) has been one of our most important partners.
 Our Woodbrooke Centre is based in Britain and many friends from BYM have experienced Woodbrooke learning and played important role in our history.

 We work with BYM on a number of joint projects and initiatives which you can read about below.
-We do not receive financial support from BYM to provide learning or run the Woodbrooke Centre.
+Woodbrooke does not receive general grants, donations or other unrestricted financial support from BYM to provide learning or run the Woodbrooke Centre.
 BYM does commission specific projects for which money is ring-fenced to deliver this work on BYM’s behalf.

 Climate Crisis: Spiritual Nurture and Learning Project

 BYM has recently funded Woodbrooke to undertake a 5 year project to strengthen the spiritual underpinning of our Quaker response to the climate crisis.
 The work of the project will nurture our individual and collective grounding and encourage practical witness to transform our lives.

 - Supporting Friends to explore, understand and become more confident in articulating the spiritual underpinning of Quaker commitment to caring for the earth and creation.